 So, I am truly not a farmer of real seeds and plants.
 But I am a farmer.

 We all are.
-We are farmers of life.
+We are farmers of our own behaviors.

-And this life we farm, springs up from the seeds of our thoughts, words, and actions.
+And these habits and behaviors all spring up from the seeds of our thoughts, words, and actions.

 And the harvest we end up with depends on the type of seeds we sow.
 In order to live the life we really want, we must first plant the seeds of the right thoughts, words, and actions.
 And then watch them grow.